enthought/pyface/_sources/overview.rst.txt

             print 'Hello world!'

-Because actions usually require some context, the most common use will be to supply a class method as the :py:attr:`.Action.on_perform` callable.
-And for toolbar actions, you usually want to supply an :py:attr:`.Action.image` trait as well.
+Because actions usually require some context, the most common use will be to supply a class method as the :py:attr:`~.action.Action.on_perform` callable.
+And for toolbar actions, you usually want to supply an :py:attr:`~.action.Action.image` trait as well.

 Actions can be organized hierarchically into groups within menus and toolbars, and a menubar can contain multiple menus.
 The following example shows how to